-2019 MLB First Half Betting Recap & Second Half Stories
+2019 MLB Mid Season Betting Recap & Second Half Stories

-Well the first half of the 2019 MLB season I just about in the books and the baseball betting world can now spend the All-Star break either counting their profits or licking their wounds.
+Well the first half of the 2019 MLB season is just about in the books and the baseball betting world can now spend the All-Star mid season break either counting their profits or licking their wounds.
 Either way this is a time to take a breath, review results and formulate a strategy for 2nd half betting dominance.

 There are no shortage of big names making big news in the league so far, along with many upstart players and teams making noise in 2019.
 Between Christian Yelich having yet another historically good season, betting favorites letting their backers down and the Yankees succeeding with ⅔ of their team spending time on the IL this year, there is a lot to be excited about so far this season.

 With the task of formulating a solid betting strategy for the 2nd half, let’s take a look at some of the major takeaways from the first half of the MLB season and look forward at somehow some big stories will end in 2019.